 There are no waivers/exceptions other than those listed above.
 Promised appointments or proof of an appointment card is NOT acceptable as a completed physical before enrollment.
-Often promised/scheduled appointments are not kept and requirements fail to be met.
 If there is no exception listed above, all health requirements are due at the time of enrollment.
 Audits can happen from the health department and each school needs to remain compliant and prepared.